Non-Taxable Military Pay and Benefits

 Other than that, your base pay is taxable.

-However, certain benefits are considered non-taxable income.
+However, certain benefits, particularly allowances, are considered non-taxable income.
 By non-taxable, we mean they are not included in gross income.
-Please keep in mind that this is not an all-inclusive list and is subject to change.
+Please note that this list is subject to change as tax laws/policies change.
 Always check with an accountant or your base finance office for further details.

 Living Allowances